omar-bahaa/avr-rc5/README.md

 E-mail: omar.bahaa@ejust.edu.eg

-Project part of CSE324 Embedded systems course at Egypt-Japan University of Science adn Technology
+Project part of CSE324 Embedded systems course at Egypt-Japan University of Science and Technology

 This project contains one assembly file containing avr assembly code for rc5 key expansion, encryption, and decryption.